 Here I think the Emirates product is a bit of a let down.
 The blankets provided were well above average in their size and quality, but the headphones were of the two-prong connector variety and more than a little clunky.
 I know they do this so that you aren’t tempted to walk off with them but I didn’t enjoy using them and switched back to mine very quickly.

 No wash kit was provided.
 I’ve come to expect this on other airlines and so I was left disappointed.
 However, there were hand lotions and other helpful things in the toilets, a nice touch in economy.

 Salty, salty, salty!
 I know why they do this, tastebuds are deadened at altitude, but in an already dehydrating environment, it left me gasping for water.
 There has been research into the umami taste at altitude but it seems Emirates haven’t gotten that far.

 Saying that, I had a meat option and I was pleasantly surprised at how tender the chicken was.
 It was also a very good portion size.

 If you wanted an alcoholic drink with your food, you had to ask specifically as they weren’t out on the trolley, and the first drinks service was just soft drinks.
-I suppose this is probably obvious when you think that it’s a Middle Eastern airline, but they do have a bar upstairs in business/first so I suppose I thought the drink might be more plentiful.
+I suppose this is probably obvious when you think that it’s a Middle Eastern airline, but they do have a bar upstairs in business/first so I guessed the drink might be more plentiful.

 A word of warning!